beliveau-lab/OligoMiner/README.md

 		make

-	NOTE: If you are working on a server environment without root access, you may need to instead type:

-	    /.configure --prefix=$HOME
-	    make
-	    make install

 	This should create executable files for many NUPACK functionalites that can be used for secondary structure evaluation, found in `/Path/To/NUPACK/nupack3.0.4/bin'.
 (See the provided NUPACK user manual for additional information on these executables).

 	You will need these executables within your path for our `structureCheck.py` script to work.
 You can do this with: